Silver Spring Drug & Alcohol Rehab, Detox & Treatment Resources

 Outpatient programs can be right for someone in an ongoing, long-term recovery program as a step down after completing a PHP, or for someone looking for a less intense recovery option.
 Outpatient therapy generally allows the patient to reside at home or possibly in a halfway house, while commuting to the facility two to three times each week to participate in recovery.
 This kind of program can include counseling, recovery education or group therapy.
 There are options for outpatient drug rehab in Silver Spring, MD.

-Introduction to so many treatment options may be overwhelming, but The Recovery Village can help.
-The staff of trained professionals is available to help you decide what treatment is right for you and your current situation.
+Introduction to so many treatment options may be overwhelming, but professional rehab centers can help.
 Before deciding on a program, consider your length of use, the substances you’ve been using and if you require detox or not.
-To speak to someone about starting treatment at a Silver Spring, Maryland drug rehab center, call The Recovery Village today.

 Recovery Meetings Near You in Silver Spring